 What is the bandwagon effect?

-The term bandwagon stems from the phrase “jump on the bandwagon,” which is typically used in a derogatory manner to refer to the act of becoming interested in or following an activity or cause that has recently gained popularity, usually to gain the acceptance of or recognition of others.
+The term bandwagon stems from the phrases “jump on the bandwagon” or "hop on the bandwagon" which are typically used in a derogatory manner to refer to the act of becoming interested in or following an activity to gain the acceptance or recognition of others.
 It is often associated with those who follow a trend without having made a rational evaluation of the idea but have rather copied the behaviour of others.
 This is a similar phenomenon to ‘herd mentality’ or ‘groupthink’.

 The term stemmed from the phrase "jump on the bandwagon" which first appeared in American politics in 1848.
 Dan Rice, a famous and popular circus clown of the time, used his bandwagon and its music to gain attention for his political campaign appearances.

 There are many examples of the bandwagon effect in action, not only in-store and online within retail, but in wider context too:

 - Food and drink: wine shoppers will often go for the bottle that appears well depleted on the shelf because surely this signifies that this brand has been a popular purchase?
 Ultimately, shoppers are persuaded into purchasing because other shoppers have purchased before them.

 - Fashion: many people are influenced by celebrities and popular culture, meaning that they adopt a certain style of clothing after they have seen their favourite public figure sporting the look.

 - Music: once an artist has broken into the music industry, their music popularity will snowball as more and more people begin listening to their songs, recommending them or sharing their music on social platforms.

 - Social Media: not only is social media influential, but new platforms rely on the bandwagon effect for their own market domination - take TikTok as an example: as increasing numbers of people started using this network, other individuals jumped on the bandwagon and used it too.